The Power of Your Choice

 - Outreach comprehensive clinic: As Indiana’s only federally recognized HTC, the IHTC is dedicated to serving patients throughout the state.
 In addition to seeing patients at our clinic, centrally located in Indianapolis, IHTC’s multidisciplinary medical team travels to several Indiana communities each year to conduct comprehensive clinics for patients living in these areas.
 To find the dates and locations of our outreach clinics, click here.

 - The Doug Thompson Teen Leadership Program, a program of the IHTC and HII, provides teen members of the bleeding disorder community an opportunity to develop and refine life and leadership skills while participating in an adventure camp experience.
 Teen camp teaches young men how to mentally and physically prepare for nearly anything, while affirming the choice to not participate in activities that may put them at risk mentally or physically.
-For photos of the Thompson Outpost Teen Camp, see IHTC’s Fall 2008 newsletter in our Reading Room.
+For photos of the Thompson Outpost Teen Camp, see IHTC’s Summer 2014 newsletter in our Reading Room.

 - Watch our IHTC News section on this website for further information on registration dates for Camp Brave Eagle and the Thompson Outpost Teen Camp!